hp4k1h5/AQLqueryBuilder.js/README.md

 ___
 ## setup

-1) running generated AQL queries will require a running arangodb instance.
+1) running generated AQL queries will require a running ArangoDB v3.6+ instance.
+This package is tested against v3.6.5 🥑

 ## installation
 currently there is only support for server-side use.